MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-02-RAG.md

    raw_df.printSchema()
     ```

-1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
-Then wait for the Spark job run by the code to complete.
-1. In a new cell, run the following code to clean and preprocess the data to extract the relevant text fields:
+1. In a new cell, run the following code, replacing `<catalog_name>` with your Unity catalog's name, to clean and preprocess the data to extract the relevant text fields:

     ```python
    from pyspark.sql.functions import col

    clean_df = raw_df.select(col("title"), col("revision.text._VALUE").alias("text"))
    clean_df = clean_df.na.drop()
+   clean_df.write.format("delta").mode("overwrite").saveAsTable("<catalog_name>.default.wiki_pages")
    clean_df.show(5)
     ```

+    If you open the **Catalog (CTRL + Alt + C)** explorer and refresh its pane, you will see the Delta table created in your default Unity catalog.

 ## Generate embeddings and implement vector search

-FAISS (Facebook AI Similarity Search) is an open-source vector database library developed by Meta AI, designed for efficient similarity search and clustering of dense vectors.
-FAISS enables fast and scalable nearest neighbor searches, and can be integrated with hybrid search systems to combine vector-based similarity with traditional keyword-based techniques, enhancing the relevance of search results.
+Databricks' Mosaic AI Vector Search is a vector database solution integrated within the Azure Databricks Platform.
+It optimizes the storage and retrieval of embeddings utilizing the Hierarchical Navigable Small World (HNSW) algorithm.
+It allows for efficient nearest neighbor searches, and its hybrid keyword-similarity search capability provides more relevant results by combining vector-based and keyword-based search techniques.

-1. In a new cell, run the following code to load the pre-trained `all-MiniLM-L6-v2` model and convert text to embeddings:
+1. In a new cell, run the following SQL query to enable the Change Data Feed feature in the source table before creating a delta sync index.

     ```python
-   from sentence_transformers import SentenceTransformer import numpy as np

-   # Load pre-trained model
-   model = SentenceTransformer('all-MiniLM-L6-v2')

-   # Function to convert text to embeddings
-   def text_to_embedding(text):
-       embeddings = model.encode([text])
-       return embeddings[0]

-   # Convert the DataFrame to a Pandas DataFrame
-   pandas_df = clean_df.toPandas()

-   # Apply the function to get embeddings
-   pandas_df['embedding'] = pandas_df['text'].apply(text_to_embedding)
-   embeddings = np.vstack(pandas_df['embedding'].values)
+   %sql
+   ALTER TABLE <catalog_name>.default.wiki_pages SET TBLPROPERTIES (delta.enableChangeDataFeed = true)
     ```

-1. In a new cell, run the following code to create and query the FAISS index:
+2. In a new cell, run the following code to create the vector search index.

     ```python
-   import faiss
+   from databricks.vector_search.client import VectorSearchClient

-   # Create a FAISS index
-   d = embeddings.shape[1]  # dimension
+   client = VectorSearchClient()

+   client.create_endpoint(
+       name="vector_search_endpoint",
+       endpoint_type="STANDARD"
+   )

-   index = faiss.IndexFlatL2(d)  # L2 distance
+   index = client.create_delta_sync_index(
-   index.add(embeddings)  # add vectors to the index

-   # Perform a search
-   query_embedding = text_to_embedding("Anthropology fields")
-   k = 1  # number of nearest neighbors
-   distances, indices = index.search(np.array([query_embedding]), k)

-   # Get the results
-   results = pandas_df.iloc[indices[0]]
-   display(results)
+     endpoint_name="vector_search_endpoint",
+     source_table_name="<catalog_name>.default.wiki_pages",
+     index_name="<catalog_name>.default.wiki_index",
+     pipeline_type="TRIGGERED",
+     primary_key="title",
+     embedding_source_column="text",
+     embedding_model_endpoint_name="databricks-gte-large-en"
+    )
+    ```

+    > **Note**: Creating the vector search endpoint and index may take several minutes.
+Wait for the operation to complete before proceeding.

+If you open the **Catalog (CTRL + Alt + C)** explorer and refresh the its pane, you will see the index created in your default Unity catalog.

+> **Note:** Before running the next code cell, verify that both the endpoint and index are online:
+> - In the left sidebar, select **Compute**, then select the **Vector Search** tab to verify the endpoint status is **Online**.
+> - Right-click the index in the Catalog pane and select **Open in Catalog Explorer**.
+Wait until the index status is **Online** (this may take 5-10 minutes).
+> - If you encounter errors, the index may need additional time to sync.
+You can manually trigger a sync by running: `index.sync()`

+3. In a new cell, run the following code to search for relevant documents based on a query vector.

+    ```python
+   results_dict=index.similarity_search(
+       query_text="Anthropology fields",
+       columns=["title", "text"],
+       num_results=1
+   )

+   display(results_dict)
     ```

 Verify that the output finds the corresponding Wiki page related to the query prompt.